 Sunday was a special day.
 A roast dinner day.
-I had a few accomplices in tow and I wanted a good roast dinner.
+I had a few accomplices in tow and I wanted a good roast dinner, so I booked a table at The Oxford in Kentish Town.

 The problem being is that nobody has yet done a truly informative blog about the best roast dinners in London.
 Sure there are those lists of “20 best roast dinners in London” but I highly doubt whoever has written them has ever visited more than one or two of them.
 So how do I know where to go to impress my Sugravy Hill Gang?